Skip to main content

 Or, if you want to generate one automatically, you can use the Table of Contents option in Google Slides.
 In the Add-Ons menu, you can select the Table of Contents option for a slide.
 Once enabled, the table will generate a new entry every time you make a new slide with a title.

-Table of Contents in Microsoft Word
+How do I create a Table of Contents in Microsoft Word?

 If you need to know how to make a contents table in Word, the good news is that it’s very similar to what is done in PowerPoint.
 You just need to know where to find the tools.